Dietary Interventions for PCOS: One Size Doesn’t Fit All

 Dietary Patterns for PCOS

-Let’s look at some eating patterns that have proven beneficial for women with PCOS when studied in randomized controlled trials.
+As promised, here are some eating patterns that have proven beneficial for women with PCOS, when studied in randomized controlled trials.

-These kinds of trials, or tests, remove bias from the equation and allow researchers to gain a clearer picture of how the diet affected the study participants.
+(We like research conducted using these kinds of trials, or tests because the structure of them removes some of the biases from the equation and allows researchers to gain a clearer picture of how the diet affected the study participants.)

 1. Low Glycemic-Index Diet

-In a Low GI diet, a person chooses most of their carbohydrate foods from among those that cause the lowest spike in blood glucose, thereby reducing the impact of glucose on the blood and pancreas and allowing insulin to do its job more gradually.
+In a Low GI diet, a person chooses most of their carbohydrate foods from among those that cause the lowest spike in blood glucose, thereby reducing the impact of glucose on the blood and pancreas which allows insulin to do its job more gradually.

-Studies have shown that Low GI diets can be very effective at helping to manage insulin resistance, and since insulin resistance is a common condition/antagonist of PCOS, this pattern of eating can be quite helpful.
+Studies have shown that Low GI diets can be very effective at helping to manage insulin resistance, and since insulin resistance is a common condition in, and antagonist of, PCOS, this pattern of eating can be quite helpful.

-In fact, one study found that women with PCOS consuming a low GI diet had more than three times as many ovulatory cycles as compared to women with PCOS who were consuming a standard GI diet.5
+In fact, one study found that women with PCOS who were following a low GI diet had more than three times as many ovulatory cycles as compared to women with PCOS who were consuming a standard GI diet!
+5

 6 This image shows the difference in blood glucose spikes between different levels of GI rankings.